HouseTrip/housetrip.github.com/_posts/2013-11-16-efficient-cross-processing-locking-in-ruby.md

 to do (because we are synchronizing processes) we can safely assume certain operations are definitely atomic!

-We built a gem that transparently provides this feature while it stores either the lock on a memcache or redis backend.
+We built a gem that transparently provides this feature which stores the lock on either a redis or memcache backend.
 Also it provides features like:

 - Expiration of keys
 - Number of retries to get the lock
 - Time interval between retries

-A code example that initializes as a global variable the lock:
+A code example that initializes the lock as a global variable:

 {% highlight ruby %}
 # redis = Redis.new